Māori culture: (New Year)

 Matariki, "Māori New Year", celebrates the first rising of the Pleiades in late May or early June.
 Traditionally the actual time for the celebration of Matariki varies, with some iwi celebrating it immediately, others waiting until the rising of the next full moon.
 It is a day where they pay respect to the people they have lost but also gain over the last year that has passed.
 They celebrate the day and night with prayers, feasting, singing and music.
 After lapsing for many years it is now becoming more widely celebrated in a range of ways and over the period of a week or month anywhere from early June to late July.

 Arts, entertainment and media

+The national annual awards for toi Māori, Māori arts, the Te Waka Toi awards define two areas of arts, marae arts (traditional, marae-based art forms for example carving and weaving) and contemporary art forms (for example theatre, literature, film, photography, sculpture and visual arts).
+The Kiingi Tuheitia Portraiture Award is a contemporary art award and exhibition that encourages emerging Māori artists to create portraits of their ancestors, it accepts all forms of visual arts with an uku (clay) artist winning in 2023.